Vice-President, Finance and Resources

 Financial Services will regularly monitor reporting requirements related to financial reporting for derivatives and update procedures as required.

 To minimize counterparty credit risk, the minimum standard for counterparty companies is ‘BBB’ or equivalent as rated by a recognized bond rating agency.
-Credit ratings will be monitored annually Student Accounts and Treasury.
+Credit ratings will be monitored annually Pensions and Treasury.

-The University contract review process will include identification of embedded derivatives in consultation with Financial Services Division.
+The University contract review process will include identification of embedded derivatives in consultation with Financial Services.

 Documentation and confirmation requirements will be completed by the designated signing authority.